 I use a range of counselling approaches which might include considering the physical symptoms of the stress you are experiencing, retelling your story in order to get it into order in your own mind, identifying unhelpful thought patterns and looking at where these may have originated.
 We may try creative imagery and mindfulness techniques if your are open to working in this way.
 I feel that it is important to look at you holistically in order to help you to address your lifestyle and ways of thinking.
 We know what to do to stay physically healthy but may give little thought to how to maintain our mental health, this is where counselling can help.
-I feel that it is important to look after our mental health in much the same way as we do exercise for our physical health but we often forget this.
+I feel that it is important to look at you holistically in order to help you to lower your stress levels and regain balance in your life.

 I work with clients both in short term and longer term counselling.
-If you are unsure about what it might do for you personally, come along and try a session - there is never any obligation to continue and you are in control of when the sessions end.
-As part of my counselling training I have had to have extensive personal therapy of my own, so I know what it feels like to make that call then attend a first session.
+As part of my training I have had to have extensive personal therapy of my own, so I know what it feels like to make that call then attend a first session.
 Hopefully I can help to put you at ease.